DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - **Save and un-save itineraries**, triggering backend updates and reflecting changes in the frontend UI.
 - **Validate UI responsiveness**, including loading states, error handling, and dynamic updates during navigation.

 These objectives are representative of the most important technical flows in the current implementation.
-Features such as review posting, accessibility tagging, or user profile updates may also be briefly illustrated if time and space allow, but they are not the primary focus of this thesis demonstration.
+Features such as review posting, accessibility tagging, or user profile updates will also be briefly illustrated, but they are not the primary focus of this demonstration.

+---

-### 10.3 Execution Flow and Screens
+## 10.3 Execution Flow and Screens

 This section presents a step-by-step walkthrough of the main application screens and usage flows, as experienced by a user interacting with the Inclusive Trip Planner.
 Each subsection highlights key functionality, backend interaction, and visual elements.
 The walkthrough is based on the current MVP state, with all features tested and functioning as expected.

----

-#### App Launch and Authentication
+### App Launch and Authentication

 When the Inclusive Trip Planner app is launched, users are first presented with the **WelcomeScreen**, which serves as the authentication entry point.
 From this screen, users can log in using their **email address**, **phone number**, or one of the available **social login options** (Google or Facebook).

 ![Screenshots.
 WelcomeScreen](/documents/images/WelcomeScreen.png)

-##### Login via Email or Phone
+#### Login via Email or Phone

 Upon selecting an input method: